HEU-MatCHMaker/DataDocumentation/examples/SEM_cement_batch2/README.md

 The [input/] folder contain CSV files with documentation for each resource type.

+The CSV files has a header row with keywords.
+The available keywords and their meaning is described in the list of [pre-defined keywords] in the [tripper documentation].

+In addition this example uses a few custom keywords defined in the [context.json] file.
+Their have the following meaning:
+- **fromSample**: Relates an experimental dataset to the sample (material object) its was acquired from.
+- **magnification**: The magnification of the microscope (for imaging).
+- **highVoltage_kV**: The acceleration voltage of the microscope in kV.
+- **positionNo**: Index of the image in a map composed of several images.
+Should be further defined...
+- **hasComposition**: Relates a sample to a dataset describing its composition.

 ### Working against an in-memory knowledge base

 For now we will work against an in-memory knowledge base stored in a local file named `kb.ttl`.